 Evaluation

-To receive credit for POLI 480, you must achieve an overall course grade of at least D (50 percent) and receive a mark of at least D (50 percent) on the research essay and final assignment.
+To receive credit for POLI 480, you must complete and submit all the assignments, you must achieve a grade of at least 50 percent on each assignment and obtain a course composite grade of at least D (50 percent).
 The weighting of the composite grade is as follows:

 To learn more about assignments and examinations, please refer to Athabasca University’s online Calendar.